 This island is one of our favorite places to travel in Southeast Asia.
-From the beautiful sunsets to the non-stop greenery at the rice fields and waterfalls, the reasons to visit Bali is endless.
+From the beautiful sunsets to the non-stop greenery at the rice fields and waterfalls, the reasons to visit Bali are endless.
 We loved Bali so much that we went here twice within a year!
-Since we’ve traveled to many parts of the island from North to South, we want to share with you tips on what to expect on your first trip to Bali.
+Since we’ve traveled to many parts of the island from North to South and explored the top attractions, we want to share with you tips on what to expect on your first trip to Bali.

 Now, let’s dive into this list of Bali travel tips to help you with your future Bali planning.

 *Disclaimer: This post contains affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.
 If you click on them and make a purchase, we receive a small commission.
 There is no additional cost to you.
 Appreciate the support.